Get Matched With Computer Science Colleges

 What are Computer Science Certifications?

-Computer science certifications are credentials that can help holders land jobs, secure promotions, and earn raises.
-They are not university degrees, but in some ways they may be better.
-This is because many certifications must be renewed through continuing education, which will impress current and future employers.
-Each type of certification is different, however.
+Computer science certifications can help professionals land jobs, secure promotions, and earn raises.
+While they are not university degrees, they offer an advantage because many require renewal through continuing education, appealing to employers.
+Each certification varies in focus.

-Vendor-specific certifications will teach technologies from companies such as Microsoft, Oracle, Cisco, etc. For these, students tackle subjects such as these vendors servers, networking tools, and databases.
-There may also be certifications that focus on topics such as cyber security in context of the vendor's technology.
-For instance, students may be interested in a cloud computing certification.
-They could pursue Microsoft Azure, Amazon Web Services, or Google Cloud.
-These students might study their vendor's architecture, software development vis-a-vis Azure, or networking.
+Vendor-specific certifications teach technologies from companies like Microsoft, Oracle, and Cisco, covering their servers, networking tools, and databases.
+Certifications may also focus on topics like cybersecurity within a specific vendor's framework.
+For instance, students interested in cloud computing might pursue certifications for Microsoft Azure, Amazon Web Services, or Google Cloud, learning about architecture and software development.

 Find Your Online Computer Science Certificate Program